-On June 28, 2006, we announced our intent to sell our wholly owned subsidiary, Anadarko Canada Corporation, as part of our portfolio-refocusing efforts related to the acquisitions of Kerr-McGee and Western.
+On September 14, 2006, we announced we agreed to sell our wholly owned subsidiary, Anadarko Canada Corporation, to Canadian Natural Resources Ltd. for \$4.24 billion, including estimated working capital adjustments, as part of our portfolio-refocusing efforts related to the acquisitions of Kerr-McGee and Western.
 Proceeds from the expected sale will be used to retire debt associated with the Kerr-McGee and Western mergers.